 - Stage of the relationship- relationships are a private affair.
 They also give the partners a chance to know each other and make a decision on how far their relationship will go.
 You will drop some people in your relationships very early such that there is no need to inform other people.
 Once the relationship has progressed and you are sure that something good can come out of it, you can proceed and inform other people, including your parents.

 - How do your parents react- parents are different.
 Some will encourage you to continue with the relationship while others discourage you from making any progress.
 Assess the situation to determine the best step to take.
 If your parent is open to you getting into relationships, you can proceed and inform him or her.
 A parent who will not support you or one who discourages you should not be informed until when you feel that it is appropriate.

 - Is your partner ready for the revelation?
 Relationships are about two people.
 One may confidently inform the parent while the other is not ready to go public for reasons better known to him or her.
-The best time to disclose your relationship is when both parties have agreed that other people can know about it.
+According to relationadvisors.com, the best time to disclose your relationship is when both parties have agreed that other people can know about it.
 You might be embarrassed when the other partner backtracks, yet you have already informed your parents.

 - How much does your parent want to know about the relationship?
 Some parents are inquisitive and will ask hundreds of questions once you reveal the slightest information.
 Others will take it calmly and not interfere with your life.
 You are also comfortable sharing particular information about your relationships and not other details with your parents or third parties.
 Assess the situation to determine what you say, when, and the implications of sharing such information.

 At one point, you will have to reveal the information or something that will bring the secret out.
 But are there benefits of keeping a relationship secret or sharing the information with parents or friends?
 While each scenario has advantages and disadvantages, you must consider that each relationship is unique.